gitter-badger/release-notes/README.md

     - Generally, use this option.
 It watches everything and will auto-refresh the browser if the server DLL or client-side files change.
     1. From solution folder, `cd PressRelease`
     1. `yarn do:watch`
+    1. Browse to `localhost:3000`
+        - You can also browse to `localhost:3001` to use BrowserSync features
 1. Client-side only
     - Use this option if you only intend to play around with the client-side code against an unchanging backend
     1. From solution folder, `cd PressRelease`
     1. `yarn do:watchclientonly`
+    1. Browse to `localhost:3000`
+        - You can also browse to `localhost:3001` to use BrowserSync features
+1. Server and client in separate terminals
+    - This is the same as the first option, except that the output of client-side and server-side watches can be run in independent terminals
+    1. From solution folder, `cd PressRelease`
+    1. In one terminal, run `yarn do:watchserver`
+    1. In another terminal, run `yarn do:watchclient`
+    1. Browse to `localhost:3000`
+        - You can also browse to `localhost:3001` to use BrowserSync features

 ## Running Press Release locally